 Related relationships are analytically determined in the framework of a new beam model of the connections:

-Structural Integrity Analysis of Multi-Bolted Connection Using the Innovative Beam Model, in STRUCTURAL INTEGRITY AND LIFE, Vol. No. 3 (2011), pp. 147-156)
+Structural Integrity Analysis of Multi-Bolted Connection Using the Innovative Beam Model, in STRUCTURAL INTEGRITY AND LIFE, Vol. No. 3 (2011), pp. 147-156)and the corresponding calculation examples (free downloads for the both!)

 The suitability and necessity of using this method of analyzing a particular connection is dependent on the stiffness ratios of the bodies that are connected (beam, plate, etc.).